-Research examines effects of opioids on patients with sickle cell diseaseApril 11th, 2013 in Medications /
+Research examines effects of opioids on patients with sickle cell diseaseApril 11, 2013 in Medicine & Health / Medications

 Researchers from Virginia Commonwealth University (VCU) sought to shed light on the biopsychosocial and spiritual effects of taking prescribed opioids to treat noncancer pain.
 Such questions have received little examination and impact the challenging decision of when and how to use opioids, the study authors wrote in a scientific poster presented today at the 29th Annual Meeting of the American Academy of Pain Medicine.
 They found that taking opioids had many and diverse consequences for patients in terms of biological, psychological, social and spiritual functioning.

 The multi-phase study, using primarily semi-structured, qualitative interviews and some quantitative components, gathered data from 21 African-American adults with sickle cell disease (SCD).
 SCD is an inherited blood disorder, and pain is a primary symptom.
 The average age of participants was 36 years old, and their demographic and socioeconomic statuses varied.

 Wally R. Smith, MD, served as senior author on the study, and Abdulkhaliq Alsalman, MS, was lead author and Dr. Smith's graduate student at VCU located in Richmond, Va.

 "From my research in pharmacotherapy, I realized that there was a paucity of research available about pain management and the chronic use of opioids in SCD," Mr. Alsalman said.
 "Also, I have personal experiences with family and friends who have chronic pain.
 I saw the impacts of their pain and concomitant opioid use.
 I saw the need to describe not only multiple individual effects of opioid use, but also a holistic picture of opioid use on patients' daily lives."